 In its third year in Lincoln, over 25 men will unite to fight breast cancer with the American Cancer Society through participation in the Real Men Wear Pink campaign.
-Throughout October, Real Men Wear Pink participants will encourage community members to take action in the fight against breast cancer.
+Throughout October, Real Men Wear Pink participants are encouraging community members to take action in the fight against breast cancer.

 Each Real Men Wear Pink participant accepts a fundraising challenge and will compete to be the top fundraiser among his peers by the end of the campaign.